spatialthoughts/qgis-tutorials/ru/_sources/docs/3/digitizing_basics.rst.txt

 We will use a raster topographic map and create several vector layers representing features around a park.

-Other skills you will learn.
+Other skills you will learn
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - Building pyramids for large raster datasets to speed up zoom and pan